Junpengalaitp/Algorithm-Data-Structure/markdown/design.md

 * get method
   * if key do not exist, return -1
   * return the node value and move the node to front

+### LC 380.
+Insert Delete GetRandom O(1)
+* back by a map and a list, map stores input as key, list index as value
+* add: add input to list and store the value:index to map
+* remove:
+  * get the list index of input value from map, set this index value to the the last element in the list
+  * update map index of last value
+  * remove the last element from list and map
+* get random: get random element from list using random index